-The Master of Arts program in East Asian Studies at St. John’s University offers you comprehensive and critical study of the historical, social, economic, political, and cultural developments of the Asian world, both as a whole and as individual societies.
+The Master of Arts (M.A.) program in East Asian Studies at St. John’s offers you comprehensive and critical study of the historical, social, economic, political, and cultural developments of the Asian world, both as a whole and as individual societies.
 It will also provide you with experience in the critical use of sources and presentation of research.

 You may elect a thesis or non-thesis option to complete the program.
 We strongly recommend the thesis option if you wish to continue your graduate studies beyond the master’s level.
 You must take at least one semester of Chinese or Japanese language instruction regardless of program track.

 In addition to the requirements for admission to graduate study in St. John’s College of Liberal Arts and Sciences, students who apply to the M.A. in East Asian Studies are expected to have taken at least six credits of related coursework as an undergraduate.
 If you hold an undergraduate degree from a foreign institution, you’ll also be required to submit TOEFL examination scores.

 The thesis option for the M.A. in East Asian Studies requires 33 credits, including six credits of master’s thesis research and a written thesis.
 If you elect this option, you must take either ASC 102 (Great Books from China) or ASC 300 (Introduction to Source Materials on China).
 You’ll choose your remaining courses in consultation with your advisor.